emard/esp32blesynscan/README.md

 in Bluetooth Classic mode.

 "Serial Bluetooth Terminal" can connect in
-Low Energy mode if source is compiled with
-UUIDs of nRF, Microchip or TIO (search for comments "serial terminal works").
+Low Energy mode with long touch on SynScan_BLE device selecting custom profile and accepting offered UUID values for Service, RX and TX.

 Basic request/response works: